syntaxsurge/undetected-chromedriver-control-logs/README.md

-# Control logs of undetected_chromedriver
+# Control logs of undetected-chromedriver

 You can see the original project here:
 [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver)